 Bill read the stories of kids, some of whom have died, while others still fight and/or are in remission.
 Each story represents months, or more Likely, years of struggle.
 I imagined the Love and the pain as parents tried to fit the huge spirit of their child onto a tiny poster.

 We checked out many of the booths.
 Canuck Place, Ronald McDonald House, Make-a-Wish foundations, BC Children's Hospital are just a few Links for BC residents, but I'd say the ways to help are Limited only by your imagination.
 Camp Good Times is one organization that I am just now Learning about.
 It brightens the lives of kids and their families immeasurably.
 Lasting friendships are formed, with bonds so strong, we could feel the energy radiating from the stage every time the kids gathered together.
-Learned recently that Jennifer, of Harrison Galleries (one of our favourite haunts) volunteers there for a couple of weeks each summer.
+I Learned recently that Jennifer, of Harrison Galleries (one of our favourite haunts) volunteers there for a couple of weeks each summer.
 She had told me how she looks forward to that and how much fun she has at summer camp, but only recently did I make the connection to kids with cancer.
 She hadn't mentioned the cancer.
 The kids were her focus.

 Aiden Chin, shown below, is this year's "Champion Child" for BC Children's Hospital.
 You can read about him here.
 He was in treatment for three and a half years, and now gives back by supporting other teens with cancer.